-A handy pocket-sized guidebook for anyone cycling the Coast to Coast (C2C) Sustrans cycle route, across the UK.
+Guidebook to the Coast to Coast (C2C) Sustrans cycle route.
 The 140 mile route from Whitehaven or Workington to Tynemouth or Sunderland is mostly on cycle paths, forest tracks and minor roads with off-road options and taster day rides described.
-The cycle-friendly route is described over 5 days.
-More...
+The cycle-friendly route is suitable for all abilities, and is described over 5 days.

 The C2C cycle route first opened as a formal route in 1994.
 It is a cyclist’s version of Alfred Wainwright’s famous Coast to Coast Walk, but follows a shorter route with considerably fewer hills.
 The route was designed by Sustrans and is now the UK’s most popular long-distance cycle route.